temesghentekeste/mekina-global/README.md

 # Responsive Web Design

 This project is a capstone project as a completion of the HTML & CSS of microverse Curriculum.
-It is a project to showcase HTM & CSS Skills
+It is a project to showcase HTML & CSS Skills.

 ## Screenshot